This post is motivated by my belief that a misleading name results in many Canadians holding excessive cash in the TFSA.

 Cash in the TFSA: Inflation

-Because of inflation, holding cash for the long term is very risky.
-Inflation is guaranteed to erode your purchasing power over the long term.
+Because of inflation, holding cash for the long term is risky.
+Erosion of your purchasing power is guaranteed.
 This is why I view savings as safe in the short term, but risky in the long term.
-Vice versa for investing in equities.
+Vice versa for investing in stocks.

 Not Everyone is Ready to Invest